Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/05-QC-polished-assembly.md

 ~~~
 {: .output}

-To open nano we type the command `nano` followed by the name of the text file we want to generate.
+To use nano we type the command followed by the name of the text file we want to generate.

 ~~~
 nano reference_genomes.txt